parthasarathi019/babytoys-Client/README.md

-# EduPlayMart
+# BabyToys

-EduPlayMart is an online toy marketplace that offers a wide range of educational toys for children.
+BabyToys is an online toy marketplace that offers a wide range of educational toys for children.

 ## Features